Jurence/playwright/README.md

 - Debug a test from the line number where the test is defined: `npx playwright test --project='desktop-chrome' example.spec.js:10 --debug`
 - Use the Playwright Inspector to step through Playwright API calls, see their debug logs, and explore locators.
 Run your tests with the `--debug` flag to open the inspector.
 - Use the Playwright Trace Viewer to explore recorded Playwright traces of your tests.
 You can go back and forth through each action and visually see what was happening during each action.
 Run your tests with the `--trace on` flag to generate a trace file.
 Then open the trace file in the trace viewer.

-## Using Codegen

-- To use Codegen with Playwright, you can use the following commands: `npx playwright codegen <url>`
-- Run the codegen command and perform actions in the browser window.
-Playwright will generate the code for the user interactions which you can see in the Playwright Inspector window.
-Once you have finished recording your test stop the recording and press the copy button to copy your generated test into your editor.
-- Generate locators with the test generator.
-Press the > key to generate a locator for the currently selected element.

 ## Commit Message Convention